adimoraret/codetrest/_posts/2020-01-24-classic-singletone-not-violates-srp.md

 ```

 I'm not a fan of partial classes, I try to avoid using them, but this is a way we can separate the behavior of the type vs the behavior of the instance although it's the same class.

+Examples from this post can be found on GitHub [here](https://github.com/adimoraret/singleton-srp)